mothur/mothur.github.io/_wiki/fastq.info.md

 first column and their matching reverse fastq files in the second column, or a groupName then forward fastq file and reverse fastq file, or forward fastq file then reverse fastq then forward index and reverse index file.
-If you only have one index file add \'none\' for the other one.
+If you only have one index file add 'none' for the other one.

     Two Column